 How and When to Use Lens Extension Tubes

-The best way to use these lens extension tubes is to use manual focus.
+The best way to use these lens extension tubes is with manual focus.
 Do this by using the manual focusing on the subject.
 Turn on Live View and enable 10x digital magnification for most accurate focusing.

-For handheld macro photography, you will need a fast shutter speed to counter act camera shake.
-You’ll notice that the the extra magnification increases camera shake.
-Shutter speeds of over 1/250 are ideal.
+For handheld macro photography, you will need a fast shutter speed to counteract camera shake.
+You’ll notice that motion blur is much more prevalent when shooting close-up.